Lumentum expects Android devices with Apple-like 3D sensing tech in 2019

 Securing new contracts for its 3D sensing face recognition technology from Android phone makers could help Lumentum reduce its heavy dependence on Apple, which has warned of slowing smartphone sales in China.

-Huawei’s upcoming Honor V20 and Samsung’s Galaxy S10 5G phones are expected to adopt 3D sensing technology, Rosenblatt Securities analyst Jun Zhang said in a note.
+Samsung’s upcoming Galaxy S10 5G phones are expected to adopt 3D sensing technology, Rosenblatt Securities analyst Jun Zhang said in a note.

 Shares of the California-based company fell 4 percent in early trading on Tuesday, joining two other Apple suppliers - Austria-based AMS and Munich-based Infineon - that forecast gloomy sales.